-In a fiber optic microarray, optical fibers are used as the microarray substrate, as well as a detection method.
-Optical fibers are made of two different types of glass; a core glass surrounded by a clad which has a lower refraction index.
+In a fiber-optic microarray, optical fibers are used as the microarray substrate, as well as a detection method.
+Optical fibers are made of two different types of glass; a core glass surrounded by a glass cladding that has a lower refraction index.

 This allows the fiber to transmit light over long distances with little attenuation.

-In a fiber optic microarray, the sample is immobilized on one end of an optical fiber, then a number of fibers, each with a different immobilized sample probe on its tip, are bundled together.
+The sample is immobilized on one end of an optical fiber, then several fibers, each with a different immobilized sample probe on its tip, are bundled together.

 Applications of fiber optic microarrays

 Fiber optic microarrays have been applied to many different research projects with multiple diagnostic aims.
 Some applications of the technology include the detection of harmful algal bloom species, analysis of proteins, cell migration, and DNA analysis.

 A protein detection assay based on enzyme-linked immune sorbent assays (ELISA) can be adapted to a fiber optic microarray format by immobilizing a capture antibody on the surface of a microbead and placing the microbead at the tip of the optic fiber.
 The detection antibody carrying the fluorophore will then bind to the capture antibody, activating a fluorescent emission.